Last Updated on February 13, 2026

 There are four types of music licenses, and each type caters to a different purpose and usage of music or musical work.
 It also depends upon the type of audience that will ultimately receive it.
 They are:

-1. When music is required to be played in public places like restaurants, cafés, malls, planned events, concerts, etc., then a license is a mandatory condition that needs to be fulfilled before the event happens.
-License is required even if pre-recorded music is used or performed.
-Such a license is known as a ‘Public Performance License’ and the organisations that issue such licenses are Indian Performing Rights Society Limited (IPRS) and Phonographic Performance Limited (PPL).
+- When music is required to be played in public places like restaurants, cafés, malls, planned events, concerts, etc., then a license is a mandatory condition that needs to be fulfilled before the event happens.
+A license is required even if pre-recorded music is used or performed.
+Such a license is known as a ‘Public Performance License’, and the organisations that issue such licenses are the Indian Performing Rights Society Limited (IPRS) and Phonographic Performance Limited (PPL).
 While IPRS grants licenses for live music events, PPL grants licenses for playing pre-recorded music in public areas.

-2. There is a specific licensing need for the individuals or business entities that desire to broadcast music by the means of radio or television.
+- There is a specific licensing need for individuals or business entities that desire to broadcast music by means of radio or television.
 They intend to play or use music live or on air.
 These broadcasters are needed to obtain a ‘Broadcasting License’ from the specific authorities and are only then allowed to practice their purpose.
-The creators, lyricists, composers, etc are paid royalties for such usages.
+The creators, lyricists, composers, etc., are paid royalties for such usages.

-3. A ‘Mechanical License’ is required to be possessed by the person who plans or means to reproduce or distribute certain recordings or recorded musical work by way of CDs, digital copies or digital downloads or via streaming platforms.
+- A ‘Mechanical License’ is required to be possessed by the person who plans or means to reproduce or distribute certain recordings or recorded musical works by way of CDs, digital copies, digital downloads or via streaming platforms.
 Music platforms and record labels usually apply for such a license, following which they are legally allowed/permitted to distribute.

-4. If music is proposed to be used in visual media like films, advertisements, TV shows, web series, etc then a ‘Synchronisation License’ is required and often known as ‘sync license’ for short.
-This license allows the use of music in sync with the visual elements and rights are typically negotiated with the copyright holder.
+- If music is proposed to be used in visual media like films, advertisements, TV shows, web series, etc., then a ‘Synchronisation License’ is required and often known as ‘sync license’ for short.
+This license allows the use of music in sync with the visual elements, and rights are typically negotiated with the copyright holder.

 How to Obtain a Music License in India?

-Licensing is necessary not only to use an original piece of music by someone other than the creator but also if a pre-recorded (musical) audio is intended to be used.
-As specified earlier, there are two organisations authorised to issue licenses, namely the IPRS and PPL, who accept royalties on behalf of creators, lyricists, etc, for their work against the use of which a license is granted.
-License is obligatory when music is intended to be used in public areas, be it a commercial or non-commercial public place.
+Licensing is necessary not only to use an original piece of music by someone other than the creator, but also if a pre-recorded (musical) audio is intended to be used.
+As specified earlier, there are two organisations authorised to issue licenses, namely the IPRS and PPL, which accept royalties on behalf of creators, lyricists, etc., for their work, against the use of which a license is granted.
+A license is obligatory when music is intended to be used in public areas, whether commercial or non-commercial.

-Before beginning with the application process, certain fundamentals need to be kept in mind:
+Before beginning the application process, certain fundamentals need to be kept in mind:

-1. Different licensing authorities may direct different requirements that may be additional to the usual ones and that need to be mandatorily complied with.
+- Different licensing authorities may impose different requirements that may be additional to the usual ones and that need to be mandatorily complied with.

-3. Important details regarding the audible range of music, area (in square metres) upto which music is audible, expected strength of audience, type of area, type of device that will be used, list of songs, type of license and its intended use, etc need to be prepared well in advance and kept handy at the time of application.
+- Important details regarding the audible range of music, area (in square metres) upto which music is audible, expected strength of audience, type of area, type of device that will be used, list of songs, type of license and its intended use, etc., need to be prepared well in advance and kept handy at the time of application.

-2. After choosing the authority, visit the official website of the said authority like www.iprs.org for live music or www.pplindia.org for already recorded music.
+- After choosing the authority, visit the official website of the said authority, like www.iprs.org for live music or www.pplindia.org for already recorded music.

-4. Now, start filling the application form by entering the details as requested, following which a login id and a temporary password is created online with the credentials entered.
+- Now, start filling the application form by entering the details as requested, following which a login id and a temporary password are created online with the credentials entered.

-6. Once checked, application form and details entered need to be verified by a one time password (OTP) sent via SMS on the registered mobile number of the applicant.
+- Once checked, the application form and details entered need to be verified by a one-time password (OTP) sent via SMS to the registered mobile number of the applicant.

-8. On successful submission, the application will be processed, evaluated and further verified by the relevant authority and so, the applicant needs to wait until there is any notification of any query or remark or any other communication.
+- On successful submission, the application will be processed, evaluated and further verified by the relevant authority, and so, the applicant needs to wait until there is any notification of any query, remark or any other communication.

-9. If the concerned authority is fully satisfied and has no objections, whatsoever, after reviewing the application, it shall issue and grant the license to the applicant through the registered email provided.
+- If the concerned authority is fully satisfied and has no objections whatsoever after reviewing the application, it shall issue and grant the license to the applicant through the registered email provided.

 Why is a Music License Necessary?